dustymabe/summit-2017-container-lab/labs/lab3/chapter3.md

         docker build -t wordpress wordpress/

 1. Re-run the Wordpress image using the `atomic` CLI.
-We don't need to use complicated, error-prone `docker run` string.
+We don't need to use a complicated, error-prone `docker run` string.
 Test using the methods from the earlier step.

         docker stop wordpress